Project Exposé

 Trudy Hall Trudy Hall

-A short note on why the core premise of American Fiction is one of the sharpest concepts in recent cinema.
+A short note on why the core premise of American Fiction is one of the strongest concepts in recent cinema.
 Rather than satirizing the publishing industry, the film stages a narrative experiment that exposes how cultural markets authenticate simplified stereotypes while claiming to reward authenticity.

 Read More

-Anatomy of a Blog
+Anatomy of a Narrator

 Trudy Hall Trudy Hall

-Anatomy of a Blog
+Anatomy of a Narrator

 Read More